Tanks of the interwar period: United Kingdom

 Exponents of the replacement of the cavalry function by armoured vehicles were Liddell Hart and Fuller.
 Their opponents misinterpreted (either mistakenly or deliberately) them as proponents of an all-tank fighting force, though their views did specify that artillery and infantry should be mechanised to make them as fast and manoeuvrable as the tanks they advocated, and experiments were curtailed.

-An outstanding achievement of the British Army was the creation of the Experimental Mechanised Force in the late 1920s.
+The British Army created the Experimental Mechanised Force in the late 1920s.
 This was a small Brigade-sized unit developed to field-test the use of tanks and other vehicles.
-The unit pioneered the extensive use of radio to control widely separated small units.
-The unit was short-lived, however.
+The unit pioneered the extensive use of radio to control widely separated small units but was relatively short-lived.

-Eventually, by the 1930s, British experiments and their strategic situation led to a tank development programme with three main types of tank: light, cruiser, and infantry.
-The Infantry tanks were tasked with the support of dismounted infantry.
+By the 1930s, British experiments, and their strategic situation, led to a tank development programme with three main types of tank: light, cruiser, and infantry.
+Infantry tanks were tasked with the support of dismounted infantry.
 The maximum speed requirement matched the walking pace of a rifleman, and the armour on these tanks was expected to be heavy enough to provide immunity to towed anti-tank guns.
 Armament had to be sufficient to suppress or destroy enemy machine gun positions and bunkers.
 Cruiser tanks were tasked with the traditional cavalry roles of pursuit and exploitation, working relatively independently of the infantry.
 This led to cruiser tank designs having great speed.
-To achieve this they were lightly armoured, and tended to carry anti-tank armament.
-The light tanks were tasked with reconnaissance and constabulary-type colonial roles, with cheapness the major design factor.
-Vickers-Armstrong built a series of light tanks, to be sold either to the British Army who wanted to keep costs down or to foreign militaries.
+To achieve this they were lightly armoured and tended to carry anti-tank armament.
+Light tanks were tasked with reconnaissance and constabulary-type colonial roles, with cheapness the major design factor.
+Vickers-Armstrong built a series of light tanks, to be sold either to the British Army, who wanted to keep costs down, or to foreign militaries.